-What I didn’t account for was this tantruming stage he seems to be going through, although I think this is partially linked to his molars coming in.
+What I didn’t account for was this tantruming stage he seems to be going through… although I think this is partially linked to his molars coming in.
 We’ve had a really rough week.
 Thankfully the bottom molar has made an appearance and our happy baby is back.
 For now.
 This morning it was tantrum city again as I tried to change a poopy diaper.
 There were full on tears, screaming, trying to flip over on the changing table, and of course, reaching his fingers down to grab at his balls/butt and subsequently getting poop all over his hands.
-In the background or rather fighting equally for attention was a screaming Rhyan, who wanted to be picked up.
+In the background or rather fighting equally for attention was my screaming daughter, who wanted to be picked up.

 Life with two under two is everything you’d think: crazy, wild, beautiful, frustrating, hard, happy, and I think the most important — an abundance of love.
 Seeing those two little faces look up at me with such unwavering love makes the tough days all worth the while.